Hq1anq/web-tools-container/README.md

    cd web-tools-container
    ```

-3. Open `src/index.html` in your web browser to access the tools.
+3. Open `index.html` in your web browser to access the tools.

 ## Future Enhancements

 This project is designed to be extensible.
-Additional tools can be added in the `src/tools` directory, and the main interface can be updated in `src/index.html` to include new functionalities.
+Additional tools can be added in the `tools` directory, and the main interface can be updated in `index.html` to include new functionalities.

 ## License